loculus-project/loculus/backend/docs/runtime_view.md

 ## Data use terms change

-To change the date when restricted-use sequence entries become open, one of the members of the owning group can use the `/data-use-terms` endpoint and sends accessions and a new date when the data become open.
+To change the date when restricted-use sequence entries become open, one of the members of the owning submitting group can use the `/data-use-terms` endpoint and sends accessions and a new date when the data become open.
 The date must be earlier than the current date.
-For each sequence entry, the user has to be part of the group for which the entry was initially submitted.
+For each sequence entry, the user has to be part of the submitting group for which the entry was initially submitted.

 Data use terms apply to all versions of one accession and are persisted in an extra table.
 Each row of the table contains the accession, the date when the data will become open, the user who changed the data use terms and when the change was made.
 Older entries are superseded by newer entries and function as a history of data use terms changes.